 In a hastily called press conference in San Diego, Mike Schmidt tearfully informs the scribes of his retirement, which is effective immediately.
-The Phillies third baseman, nonetheless, will still be selected by the fans to start the All-Star Game scheduled to be played at Anaheim Stadium in July.
+The Phillies third baseman, nonetheless, will still be selected by the fans to start the All-Star Game, scheduled to be played at Anaheim Stadium in July.

-A's Rickey Henderson's theft of third base in the sixth inning of a 2-1 loss to the Blue Jays breaks the 62-year old American League stolen base record of 892 held by Ty Cobb.
+A's Rickey Henderson's theft of third base in the sixth inning of a 2-1 loss to the Blue Jays breaks the 62 year-old American League stolen base record of 892 held by Ty Cobb.

 The Braves deal outfielder Deion Sanders to the Reds for outfielder Roberto Kelly and minor league hurler Roger Etheridge, who will never appear in a major league game.
 Kelly will remain in Atlanta only for this season, batting .286 in 63 games, while Sanders stays with Cincinnati for four years, compiling a .260 average for his new team.

-The Padres send Hideki Irabu to the Yankees to complete the April 22nd trade that dealt two players to be named later, Gordon Amerson (minors) and Homer Bush to New York in exchange for Rafael Medina, Ruben Rivera and $3,000,000.
-The 28 year-old Japanese right-hander, who was purchased by San Diego from Chiba Lotte Marines in January but refused to sign with the team, insisting he would only play with the Bronx Bombers, will become a disappointment to George Steinbrenner, often incurring the owner's wrath during his three years in the Big Apple, where he posts a mediocre 29-20 record.
+The Padres send Hideki Irabu to the Yankees to complete the April 22nd trade that dealt two players to be named later, Gordon Amerson (minors) and Homer Bush to New York, in exchange for Rafael Medina, Ruben Rivera, and $3,000,000.
+The 28 year-old Japanese right-hander, who was purchased by San Diego from the Chiba Lotte Marines in January but refused to sign with the team, insisting he would only play with the Bronx Bombers, will become a disappointment to George Steinbrenner, often incurring the owner's wrath during his three years in the Big Apple, where he posts a mediocre 29-20 record.

 At Yankee Stadium, Randy Velarde completes the tenth unassisted triple play in major league history.
-With runners on first and second, Shane Spencer hits a line drive to the A's second baseman, who catches the ball, tags out Jorge Posada coming from first base and steps on second, tripling up Tino Martinez who took off for third, to complete the rare event.
+With runners on first and second, Shane Spencer hits a line drive to the A's second baseman, who catches the ball, tags out Jorge Posada coming from first base, and steps on second, tripling up Tino Martinez, who took off for third, to complete the rare event.